Expression Tag Intensity Scores

 Using Intensity Scores

-Hover over any emotion tag in the Insights Dashboard to see:
+Hover over any expression tag in the Insights Dashboard to see:

 - The exact intensity score